Primarily quasilocal fields and 1-dimensional abstract local class field theory: Proof of Theorem

-\begin{rema} Assume that $E$ is a field and $M _{1}$, $M _{2}$ are finite extensions of $E$ in $E _{\rm sep}$, such that $M _{2}/E$ is cyclic and $M _{1} \cap M _{2} = E$.
-It is known that then the former assertion of (4.1) (iii) remains valid.
-The cyclicity of $M ^{\prime }/M _{1}$ and the relations between ${\mathcal G}(M _{2}/E)$ and $\mathcal{G}(M ^{\prime }/M _{1})$ follow from \cite{L}, Ch.
-VIII, Theorem~4, and the validity of the formula about the action of Cor$_{M _{1}/E}$ on Br$(M ^{\prime }/M _{1})$ can be proved by using a group-cohomological technique (cf. \cite{We}, Proposition~4.3.7).
-It is worth noting, however, that (4.1) (iii) plays a role in the proof not only of Theorems 3.1 and 3.2 but also of Proposition 2.2 (i) (see \cite{Ch6}, I, Sect.
+\begin{rema} Let $E$ be a field and $M _{1}$, $M _{2}$ be finite extensions of $E$ in $E _{\rm sep}$, such that $M _{2}/E$ is cyclic and $M _{1} \cap M _{2} = E$.
+It is known that then the former statement of (4.1) (iii) remains valid.
+The assertions on ${\mathcal G}(M _{2}/E)$ and $\mathcal{G}(M ^{\prime }/M _{1})$ follow from \cite{L}, Ch.
+VIII, Theorem~4, and the formula for the action of Cor$_{M _{1}/E}$ on Br$(M ^{\prime }/M _{1})$ can be proved by a group-cohomological technique (cf. \cite{We}, Proposition~4.3.7).
+It is therefore worth noting that (4.1) (iii) plays a role in the proof not only of Theorems \ref{theo3.1} and \ref{theo3.2} but also of Proposition \ref{prop2.2} (i) (see \cite{Ch6}, I, Sect.
 7).
-This, combined with \cite{Ch9}, Theorem~1.2 (i)-(ii), enables one to find alternative field-theoretic proofs of the formula in (4.1) (iii), and of other results concerning Cor$_{F/E}$, for an arbitrary finite separable extension $F/E$ (by reduction to the case where $E$ satisfies (2.2) (i), see \cite{Ch7}). \end{rema}
+This, combined with \cite{Ch10}, Theorem~1.2 (i)-(ii), enables one to find alternative field-theoretic proofs of the formula in (4.1) (iii) and of other results on Cor$_{F/E}$, for any finite extension $F$ of $E$ in $E _{\rm sep}$ (by reduction to the setting of (2.2) (i), see \cite{Ch7}). \end{rema}